|

 - Linux:

-~/.config/ehwaz/storage.json - macOS:
+~/.config/ehwaz/storage.toml - macOS:

-~/Library/Application Support/ehwaz/storage.json - Windows:
+~/Library/Application Support/ehwaz/storage.toml - Windows:

 Recommended first-run settings